hannesdelbeke/maya-plugin-template/README.md

 They also let you run code on startup, without editing the `userSetup.py` file, keeping your Maya clean / vanilla.

 ![](https://www.sidefx.com/media/uploads/products/engine/hengine_maya_load.jpg)
-Plugins should be placed in the `MyModule/plug-ins` folder

 ### installation
 TODO